 Sales Terms & Conditions

 Items are sold to the highest bidder.
-Bidding on an auction is done in specified increments.
-The user with the highest successful bid "wins" the auction.
+Raising the bid on an auction item is done in specified increments.
+The user with the highest successful final bid "wins" the auction.
 Our auctions utilize a Proxy Bidding system.
-The details about how bidding works, and information on minimum bidding increments, are covered below.
+The details about how bidding works, and information on minimum bidding raises, are covered below.

 In the rare case of internet or server downtime problems or extreme website server slowness near the conclusion of the auction, we may choose to re-open the bidding and/or extend the auction.
 In this case only, any emails notifying winning bidders of auction results are null and void for those affected auctions.
 No auction is complete or final until the winning bidder receives a manually-emailed billing invoice for that item from North American Glass.

 Minimum Bidding Raises